openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/course_rerun.rst

    * - Course start date
      - No. Set to midnight on January 1, 2030 (UTC).
    * - All other course dates
      - Yes.
-You will need to update all release dates and due dates.
+You must update all release dates and due dates.
    * - Course structure (sections, subsections, units) and state (published, hidden)
      - Yes.